 Fall (March to May)

-March to May falls within the dry period in the Iguazu falls regions.
+March to May falls within the dry period in the Iguazu Falls region.
 The weather is hot and humid and rain rarely falls.
 This makes the conditions perfect for exploring the outdoors as the trails are in good shape.
 However, there is the downside of the falls not being as dramatic as the water volume reduces during the dry season.

 Peak, Shoulder, And Off-Peak Season at Iguazu Falls